laurauguc/cross-voting/README.md

 ## How to Interpret the Visualizations

-- **Federal vs. Local Support**: Use the map tabs to toggle between voter participations, the difference between federal and local results, and the difference between local congressmen and local results.
+- **Federal vs. Local Support**: Use the map tabs to toggle between voter participations, the difference between presidential and mayoral results, and the difference between local congress and mayoral results.
 - **Neighborhood Analysis**: Hover over regions on the map to view detailed voting statistics, revealing socio-economic voting patterns.
 - **Cross-Voting Indicators**: Special color-coding highlights areas where voters showed significant divergence between federal and local preferences.

 ## Conclusions and Implications

 This analysis underscores the complex voter behavior in Hermosillo:
 - Morena’s federal appeal is not fully mirrored in local-level elections.
+It impacts local congressional races but to a much lesser degree mayoral contests, where candidates are more familiar to voters and possess their unique identities.
 - Strategic campaign efforts must address these disparities to bolster local support.
 - Conservative parties may find opportunities to consolidate their presence in local elections despite shifting national trends.